liweiyap/narradir-android/PRIVACY.md

 ## Changes to This Privacy Policy

-I may update our Privacy Policy from time to time.
+I may update my Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.

 This policy is effective as of 11 April 2021.